-The Samsung Galaxy Note 8 is the best big phone you can buy.
+The Samsung Galaxy Note 8 was at launch the best big phone you could buy.
 For once, it’s more than just the size of the screen and the power of the S Pen that count.
 It also captures superior telephoto and bokeh-rich photos with its new dual-lens array, and it clocks in faster with 6GB of RAM.

 Who’s it for?

 Can you handle the Note 8 size and price?
 Yes?
-Then this phone is for you.
-There’s more screen than ever, it has the best camera on a phone and you can’t slow it down.
-It’s Samsung’s best – but it can’t be recommended to everyone.
+Then this phone is for you, at least if you want something a little cheaper than the Samsung Galaxy Note 9.
+There’s more screen than the Note 7, it has a great camera and you can’t slow it down, but it can’t be recommended to everyone.

 Upgrading from an old Note?
 It’s a big jump from 2015’s Note 5, the last Note with more than a two-month lifespan.
 And for those in the UK, it’s the first Note since the plastic-clad Note 4.
 It’s going to be like upgrading to the future – and sorry, futuristic inflation rates apply.

 We liked the S8 Plus at launch and still do, but we’re in favor of you buying the Note 8.
 Why?
 Because if you’re going to spend this much money on a Samsung phone, you might as well get the best you can.
 They both have sizable all-screen displays, fast chipsets and stunning cameras, but only the Note 8 has the dual-lens camera, 6GB of RAM and the S Pen.
 For a little extra you’re a lot more future-proofed.

 Read our full Samsung Galaxy S8 Plus review

 Launched the same year as the Samsung Galaxy Note 8, the iPhone 8 Plus is itself a bit dated now, but it remains expensive while Samsung's phone has dropped in price substantially.